Category: calculators

 Treynor ratio formula, calculator

 Treynor ratio is a popular risk-adjusted performance measure.
-It was developed by the American economist Jack Treynor in the mid-1960s (you can find the reference for his seminal paper at the bottom of this page).
-It is a measure of how much “excess return” (i.e., return above the risk-free rate) a security (stock, bond, mutual fund,…
+It gets its name from the American economist Jack Treynor who came up with this measure in the mid-1960s (see the full reference at the end).
+It is a measure of how much “excess return” (i.e., return above the risk-free rate) a security (stock, bond, mutual fund, etc.)…

 -